Plays

 Jake: I’m young, too, travelling, escaping from whatever...

-Jake: A camping for the rich, yet weak, in one way dumb!
+Jake: A camping for the rich, but weak somehow, in one way dumb!
 Shipped there by train…

 Charlie: To the dump, to the dump....
 What are trains for..?